alem-platform/foundation/http-curl/README.md

 Usage: ./http-curl [options] [URL]

 Options:
-  -X [GET|POST]                   Specify the HTTP request method (GET or POST) -d, --data "data"               Send data with POST request -H, --header "header"           Set custom HTTP headers (e.g., "User-Agent: MyClient") -v, --verbose                   Enable verbose mode to display detailed request and response information -K, --config [config file]      Read options from a plain text configuration file -h, --help                      Display this help message and exit
+  -X  "method"                    Specify the HTTP request method -d, --data "data"               Send data with POST request -H, --header "header"           Set custom HTTP headers (e.g., "User-Agent: MyClient") -K, --config [config file]      Read options from a plain text configuration file -h, --help                      Display this help message and exit
 ```

-### Supported HTTP methods
+### HTTP methods

-The program must be able to send two types of requests: GET and POST.
-The desired method can be specified using the -X option.
+The program must be able to send requests with any arbitrary HTTP method.
+The desired method can be specified using the `-X` option.

 For example: